- How does the Uber for trucks app work?

 To reduce the amount of paperwork, Convoy has a digital Shipping documents section.
 Here, shippers can upload all cargo-deleted documents via the web or mobile application.

 Doft is a small yet prospective on-demand truck sharing platform.
-It allows freight shippers to book trucks from independent commercial truck drivers via mobile app.
+It allows freight shippers to book trucks from independent commercial truck drivers via a mobile app.

 App for shippers includes the following functionality: